China Global Television Network: Broadcasting of forced confessions

 CCTV broadcast two forced confessions of the British journalist Peter Humphrey.
 The first was staged in August 2013, and was filmed by a CCTV crew with Humphrey locked in an iron chair inside a steel cage, wearing handcuffs and an orange prison vest.
 This was before he had been indicted, tried or convicted of a crime.
 The second, in July 2014, was once again filmed by CCTV, not in a cage this time, but still in a prison vest and handcuffs, before he had been tried or convicted on the charge of illegal information gathering.
 Both were aired in the UK by CGTN.

 On 23 November 2018, Humphrey filed a complaint to Ofcom against CCTV, citing violations of the United Kingdom Broadcasting Code's Fairness and Privacy provisions.
 Humphrey said that both confessions were scripted and directed by the Chinese police, the public security bureau, while he was a prisoner, in conditions of duress amounting to torture.
 On 6 July 2020, Ofcom ruled that CGTN was guilty of breaching UK broadcasting standards in both incidents.
 The ruling stated that CGTN had breached Humphrey's privacy and that in the channel's reporting, "material facts were presented, disregarded or omitted in a way that was unfair to Mr Humphrey".

 In November 2019, CGTN aired a video of a UK consular employee, Simon Cheng, in captivity "confessing" to consorting with prostitutes.
 Within a week, Cheng had filed a complaint with Ofcom.

 On 8 March 2021, CGTN was fined a total of £225,000 by Ofcom for serious breaches of fairness, privacy and impartiality rules.
 "We found the individuals (Simon Cheng and Gui Minhai) concerned were unfairly treated and had their privacy unwarrantably infringed," Ofcom said, adding that the broadcaster had "failed to obtain their informed consent to be interviewed."
 It concluded that "material facts which cast serious doubt on the reliability of their alleged confessions" had been left out of the programmes, which aired pre-trial "confessions" of the two men while they were being detained.
 Ofcom said it was considering further sanctions.

 Detained Australian journalist

 In August 2020, Australian CGTN television anchor Cheng Lei was detained by Chinese authorities on national security grounds but no details of accusations were provided.
+China's Ministry of State Security said that Cheng provided state secrets she gathered from her work to a foreign organization through her mobile phone.
+In October 2023, the Australian government announced that Cheng had been released and returned to Australia.